quentin-st/Munin-for-Android-GCM-Trigger/README.md

 pip install requests
 ```

+You must put this script in a directory accessible by munin.
+A good place would be /home/munin:

+    sudo mkdir /home/munin
+    sudo chown "$USER":munin /home/munin

 Clone this repository on your server to download the script, or just download it as a ZIP archive:

-    # Navigate to the script final place. /root/ or /home/your_user/ is a good place.
+    # Navigate to the script final place
-    cd ~
+    cd /home/munin

     # Clone the repo
     git clone https://github.com/chteuchteu/Munin-for-Android-GCM-Trigger.git